 Mr Jaduram said that did not take into account the risk posed at other sites along both routes, which would be very difficult to identify and almost impossible to mitigate.

 “It is important to remember that the rock fall that first closed the tracks happened in an area that had previously been regarded as low risk,” said Mr Jaduram.

-Incidents like this are not uncommon: a rock fall on Anniversary Day this year damaged the Waitakere Raw Watermain, another just prior to Christmas 2013 led to the temporary closure of Exhibition Drive to enable the removal of unstable overhanging rocks.
+Mr Jaduram said similar events in the area were not uncommon: a rock fall across the Waitakere line on Anniversary Day this year damaged the Waitakere Raw Watermain, while another just prior to Christmas 2013 led to the temporary closure of Exhibition Drive to enable the removal of unstable overhanging rocks.